Joanna KeelMay 22, 2024

 Defining and Identifying the Candidate Journey

 The candidate experience is not to be confused with the candidate journey, which is the process an individual goes through during their job search.
-A candidate's journey starts at their initial job search and is closely aligned with the recruitment process — including the steps a person takes before they accept a job offer and become an employee.
-This means that no two candidates will take the exact same journey — nor will they have the exact same experience.
+Yet, no two candidates will take the exact same journey — nor will they have the exact same experience.

 The candidate journey is not linear, and mapping the candidate journey is a critical part of building a great candidate experience.
-A candidate journey map should also help visualize the collective thoughts, feelings, and actions of candidates as they discover new opportunities, research open positions, and decide whether to apply for an open position.
+A candidate journey map should visualize collective thoughts, feelings, and actions of candidates as they discover new opportunities, research open positions, and decide whether to apply for an open role.

 The candidate journey map should come to life based on the candidate's point of view and capture their needs, wants, and values, including the steps they can take during the talent acquisition process at your company.